tombh/flocker/docs/presentation/source/index.rst

 * Flocker can run multiple containers on multiple machines.
 * Flocker offers a configuration language to specify what to run and where to run it.
-* "Run Apache container on node1.
+* Lets you express "Run Apache container on node1.
 Run PostgreSQL and ElasticSearch containers on node2."

 Routing